 Please donate between $25 and $250 today to help ensure our young

-At CARES, we believe that transformation does not begin in the statehouses, but in the houses we live in.Learn More
+At CARES, we believe that transformation does not begin in the statehouses, but in our hearts and homes.Learn More

-At National CARES, our culturally anchored and trained volunteer army of mentors and affiliate leaders proves this every day.Learn More
+At National CARES, our culturally anchored and trained volunteer army of mentors and affiliate leaders prove every day that mentoring saves lives.Learn More

 Forty percent of Black children are born into poverty.
 Eighty-six percent of our children cannot read or do math at grade level.Learn More